Yusuf5589/blog-api/README.md

 ".env" dosyasında bulunan mail kısmına kendi, çalışan mail adresimizi ve hostumuzu giriyoruz.
-Yeni Kullanıcı Oluşturuyoruz, bunun için "php artisan make:filament-user" komutunu kullanıp bilgilerimizi giriyoruz Kullanıcıya admin rolü verebilmek içinse, "php artisan shield:install" komutunu çalıştırıyoruz "php artisan queue:listen" komutunu çalıştırarak queue ile mailerin gitmesini sağlayabilirsiniz.
+Yeni Kullanıcı Oluşturuyoruz, bunun için "php artisan make:filament-user" komutunu kullanıp bilgilerimizi giriyoruz Kullanıcıya admin rolü verebilmek içinse, "php artisan shield:install" komutunu çalıştırıyoruz
-"php artisan schedule:work" komutunu çalıştırarak otomatik aftif ve pasif blog sistemini açabilirsiniz.
-Projeyi bu şekilde klonlayabiliriz.

 ## Project Setup

-Let's clone our project, now the first thing we need to do is install git, you can download git from its own page “https://git-scm.com/downloads” After downloading git, we create a file for our project and open the git bash terminal on it. then “'https://github.com/Yusuf5589/blog-api.git'” command and copy our project into the file you created.
+Let's clone our project, now the first thing we need to do is install git, you can download git from its own page “https://git-scm.com/downloads” After downloading git, we create a file for our project and open the git bash terminal on it. then “git clone 'https://github.com/Yusuf5589/blog-api.git'” command and copy our project into the file you created.

 After the project is copied, we need to do a few more steps;